AdBinay/scientific-computing-with-python/README.md

 ![image](https://github.com/user-attachments/assets/cc906a1c-140b-4d0b-ba8d-206af477f1ad)

-This comprehensive course will guide you through the fundamentals of scientific computing, including data structures, and algorithms.
+This comprehensive course will guide you through the fundamentals of scientific computing, including data structures, and algorithms..